• Home

 1. Cut plywood boards to size needed.
 The size is determined by the base of your file cabinets, when they are placed butted together.

-2. Since the sides of the plywood boards are unfinished and will look rough even after painting, I added iron-on wood veneer to the edges.
+2. Since the sides of the plywood boards are unfinished and will look rough even after painting, you will need to add iron-on wood veneer to the edges.
 (I had a piece of particle board left over from another project and used that for the base for the cabinets.
 I bought a new pine board for the top.)

 Adding the wood veneer is so easy to do and will make the edges of the wood look perfectly smooth.